-There are 2 different cases where perpetrators recently stood trial.
+There are cases where perpetrators recently stood trial, and in another series, two men were exonerated after spending 25 years in prison.
 For a deep-dive into The Black Dahlia murders, check out “Root of Evil.”
 Another podcast looks at a murder case and a potential police cover-up.
 Tune into these podcasts and more on our round-up of investigative shows that helped break cases.

 Up and Vanished